salsita/prism/docs/gif-viewer/unit-tests.md

   });
 ```

-With fundamental knowledge writing two more remaining tests is trivial:
+With our new-found knowledge, writing the two remaining tests is trivial:

 ```javascript
   it('should replace gifUrl with newly provided url when NewGif kicks in', () => {